Spacetime Instability and Quantum Gravity as Low Energy Effective Field Theory: Introduction

-However, there are several reasons that this argument is not necessarily correct and the universe strongly receives the influence of QG.
-For instance, these higher-curvature corrections modify the Einstein equations as the higher-derivative equations and, consequently the gravitational system has the well-known Ostrogradski instability~\cite{Woodard:2006nt}.
-Even if these higher-derivative corrections are suppressed by the Planck mass, the spacetime dynamics would drastically changes compared with the ordinary general relativity~\cite{Ford:2005qz}.
-Although these issues about higher derivative quantum gravity or so-called $f(R)$-gravity theories have been investigated thoroughly (see, e.g. Refs.~\cite{Myrzakulov:2014hca, Nojiri:2010wj,Clifton:2011jh,Capozziello:2011et,Biswas:2016egy} for review), the spacetime instability induced by the Planck-suppressed operators has not been clarified and well understood.
-However, this would provide a serious UV/IR mixing puzzle for quantum gravity theories.
+However, these higher-derivative curvature terms modify Einstein equations to higher-derivative equations~\cite{Ford:2005qz} and, consequently, the gravitational system has well-known Ostrogradski instability~\cite{Woodard:2006nt}.
+Even if such corrections are suppressed by the reduced Planck mass $M_{\rm P}$, the spacetime drastically changes compared with general relativity.
+Although these issues about the higher derivative quantum gravity or $f(R)$-gravity theories have been discussed in Refs.~\cite{Arbuzova:2011fu,Myrzakulov:2014hca, Nojiri:2010wj,Clifton:2011jh,Capozziello:2011et,Cusin:2015oza,Biswas:2016egy}, they have not been fully clarified and considered in perturbative effective field theories of QG.